Line-fr/Vship/README.md

 The plugin uses HIP/CUDA for GPU acceleration, providing significant performance improvements over CPU implementations.
 It can be used with a simple binary (FFVship), as a vapoursynth plugin and has a C API.

+There are precompiled binaries ready to be used in the release section.

 ## Projects Featuring Vship

 If you want to use Vship with a pre-defined workflow, here are some projects